AM-WD/LinkMobility/src/LinkMobility/README.md

-# LinkMobility API
+# LINK Mobility REST API

-This project aims to implement the [LinkMobility REST API].
+This project aims to implement the [LINK Mobility REST API].

 ## Overview

-Link Mobility is a provider for communication with customers via SMS, RCS or WhatsApp.
+LINK Mobility is a provider for communication with customers via SMS, RCS or WhatsApp.

-With this project the REST API of Link Mobility will be implemented.
+In this project the REST API of LINK Mobility will be implemented.

 - [SMS API](https://developer.linkmobility.eu/sms-api/rest-api)